Copyright 2015 – Stephen Redgwell

 The sun had set on the British Empire after 1945.

 Ed was to detail the appointments, movements, and daily activities of the Germans on his list.
 This surveillance list was provided by Ottawa.
 The names were drawn up in London, and passed by diplomatic pouch to the RCMP.
-In the days before electronic communication and monitoring, information handling was slower, but harder to crack.
+In the days before electronic communication and monitoring, information handling was slower, and harder to crack.

 But war broke out in 1939…